RaskarGaurav/Object_Detection_in_Gaming/README.md

 - Prototype only consists of a limited dataset.
 The original source for a dataset is confidential.
 - I have provided two videos for applied test results.
 - I used JUPYTER NOTEBOOK with a personal GPU.
 Instead that using GOOGLE COLAB with TPU can improve its accuracy.
-- "dataset" folder consists of images and labels in .jpg and .txt format respectively.
 - "detect.ipynb" consist of driver code in PYTHON programming language.

 Refer to this project for your future improvements in CNN implementation.